 Initiatives proposed by public institutions can also be used, like those which are founded on objectives of transparency.
 These initiatives can have a reticular aspect, meaning they work on the tracing or assure that the traces remain visible in order to follow certain activities.
 The Extractive Industries Transparency Initiative (EITI) corresponds to this perspective.
-The aim of this initiative, which was proposed by Tony Blair at the World Summit on Sustainable Development in Johannesburg in September, 2002 and supported by the French president Jacques Chirac, is to encourage the publication of transactions made between the extractive industries sector and the governments of the countries where they operate.
-In 2005, there were 20 countries committed at different levels as well as the biggest oil companies and NGO's such as Global Witness and Transparency International.
+The aim of this initiative, which was proposed by British Prime Minister Tony Blair at the World Summit on Sustainable Development in Johannesburg in September 2002 and supported by French President Jacques Chirac, is to encourage the publication of transactions made between the extractive industries sector and the governments of the countries where they operate.
+In 2005, there were 20 countries committed at different levels as well as the biggest oil companies and NGOs such as Global Witness and Transparency International.
 The EITI plans to publish government revenues from oil and account information on the Internet after they have been audited by an international accounting office and consolidated by an independent administrator.
-The objective is to facilitate, thanks to this form of communication, the monitoring of extractive industries' use of revenue to therefore avoid negative effects such as corruption or monopolization of any part of the revenues at the expense of the population.13 entitled Europe Inc.: regional and global restructuring and the rise of corporate power14 is one example, targeting the influence of economic lobbies on the European political sphere.
+The objective is to facilitate, thanks to this form of communication, the monitoring of extractive industries' use of revenue to therefore avoid negative effects such as corruption or monopolisation of any part of the revenues at the expense of the population.5

-Non-governmental organizations, non-profit organizations, and activist groups can also contribute to a reticular investigation, with backing from members of academic circles or related groups.
-The report published in September 2000 by five researchers from the Corporate Europe Observatory
+Non-governmental organisations, non-profit organisations, and activist groups can also contribute to a reticular investigation, with backing from members of academic circles or related groups.
+The report published in September 2000 by five researchers from the Corporate Europe Observatory entitled Europe Inc.: Regional and Global Restructuring and the Rise of Corporate Power (Balanyá et al., 2003) is one example, targeting the influence of economic lobbies on the European political sphere.